Corpochain-Network/corpochain-beacon-client/README.md

-## BPX Beacon Client
+## Corpochain Beacon Client

-Official Python implementation of the BPX Beacon Chain: full node, introducer, farmer and timelord
+Official Python implementation of the Corpochain Beacon Chain: full node, introducer, farmer and timelord

-BPX is a new generation Ethereum-compatible blockchain based upon an innovative consensus algorithm, Proof of Space and Time known from the Chia Network.
+Corpochain is a new generation Ethereum-compatible blockchain based upon an innovative consensus algorithm, Proof of Space and Time known from the Chia Network.
 Proof of Space is a cryptographic technique where farmers prove that they allocate unused hard disk space to the network.
 Proof of Time increases the overall security of the blockchain.

 ## Installation